JL2018-cell/Bumper-Car/README.md

 **System Command**
 - "Save": save the file containing the current game status
-- "Restore": restore a saved game, return to the saved status
+- "Log": restore a saved game, return to the saved status
 - "Quit": end the game
-- "Restart": start a new round
+- "New": start a new round
 - "Help": get the useful information about how to play the game

 **Features implemented**
 - Generation of random game sets or events

 a random number generator function will generate the starting coordinates of "P" and "T".
-Also, number of enemies is randomly generated between 1 and 3 inclusive.
+Also, the number of "T" is randomly generated between 1 and 2 inclusive.
 - Data structures for storing game status

 a dynamic 2D array will be employed to store the game progress(how many times of wins and loses) and status(the starting position of “P” and "T" of the last time of game that has not yet completed)
 - Dynamic memory management

 a dynamic 2D array will be employed to store the game progress and status.
-As the number of times played of each round is uncertain(can be at least 3 and at most 5), such array will store the number of wins and loses.
+As the number of times played of each round is uncertain(can be at least 2 and at most 3), such array will store the number of wins and loses.
 When the round terminates, the variables in this array will return to zero.
 - File input/output (e.g., for loading/saving game status)

 Progress of game is stored in "Temp.txt".
-When user execute file to play the game, he/she must include an argument: N (stand for New game) or L (stand for loaging game from previous status).
-If the argument is "N", then, "Temp.txt" will become an empty file through file IO.
+When user execute file to play the game, he/she must include an argument: "New" (stand for New game) or "Log" (stand for loaging game from previous status).
+If the argument is "New", then, "Temp.txt" will become an empty file through file IO.
 Otherwise, computer will read "Temp.txt" to load position of points and scores of player in the previous game.
 - Program codes in multiple files

 Different .cpp files are used to show status of points on screen, calculating result of collision, describing the flow of the game.